Parryaway/Face-detection-JS/README.md

 # Face-detection-JS
 Face detection in JS.
-Can detect mood.
+Can detect light facial expression.
 Works only WITHOUT MASK.